jho44/YouDate/README.md

 - Profile page requires login (fake for now)
     1. click on button corresponding to Profile page on navbar
     2. click on the Login button on the resulting page after navigation
-    3. the resulting page after logging in should have a "Favorite Artists" section
+    3. assert that the resulting page after logging in has a "Favorite Artists" section

 - Toggle Delete Account Confirmation modal open
     1. click on button corresponding to Profile page on navbar